ipfs/ipfs-blog/src/_blog/practical-explainer-ipfs-gateways-part-2.md

 If the CID is in the gateway's cache, the gateway will respond to the HTTP request with the CID's content.

-> **Note:** Cache here can be either an HTTP cache or the local caching by the IPFS node.
+> **Note:** Cache here can be either an HTTP cache or the local data store of the IPFS node.

 If the CID is not in the cache, the CID has to be retrieved from the IPFS network.
 This is a two-step process:

 1. **Content discovery/routing**: asking direct peers and querying the [DHT](https://docs.ipfs.io/concepts/dht/#distributed-hash-tables-dhts) to find the peer IDs and [network addresses](https://multiformats.io/multiaddr/) of peers providing the CID (referred to as _providers_).
 2. **Content retrieval**: connecting to one of the providers, fetching the CID's content, and streaming the response to the client.

 > **Note:** This assumes that the gateway is separate from the IPFS node providing the CID.
-However, in many cases they are the same, e.g., when you are running a self-hosted IPFS node to which you pin CIDs that is also a gateway
+However, in many cases they are the same, e.g., when you are running a self-hosted IPFS node to which you pin CIDs that is also a gateway, in which case the content retrieval is instant.

 ## Debugging IPFS content discovery and retrieval